First aid tips everyone should know

 2. Call 999 immediately or get a passer-by to do it so that you can continue to help the person.

-3. Make sure they are in a position that is comfortable for them (e.g. sit them on the floor, leaning against a wall or chair).
+3. Make sure they are in a comfortable position (e.g., sit them on the floor, leaning against a wall or chair).

 4. Give them constant reassurance while waiting for the ambulance.